 Similar to the Komondor, they were bred to guard livestock.
 So the Great Pyrenees is also patient with its own family, but can get overprotective when neighbors, their kids or their pets take it upon themselves to join in the fun.

-This breed has a deep and impressive bark that it likes to exercise at night.
-And they also have a tendency to roam.
+These tall breeds has a deep and impressive bark that it likes to exercise at night.
+They also have a tendency to roam.

 What they lack for in silliness and playfulness, they make up in seriousness and steadiness.
-And for some of them, a lot of saliva.
+And for some of them, a lot of salivae.

 Coming in at up to 150 pounds the Anatolian Shepherd is definitely a huge dog breed.
-This breed that is native to Turkey is known for its endurance and agility.
+One of the biggest breeds in the world, this tall breed is native to Turkey is known for its endurance and agility.

 The Anatolian Shepard has a thick neck and a large, round head.
 They tend to be affectionate, smart, loyal and protective.
 But with that protectiveness comes a suspicion toward strangers.